draqist/wild/README.md

 #### Blockers:

-- `A scroll progress mouse that somehow magically seems to work only in dev mode (still trying to check why)`
+- `A scroll progress cursor that somehow magically seems to work only (locally) dev mode (still trying to check why)`